A note on $\mu$-stabilizers in ACVF: mu -types in ACVF

 Similarly for partial $G$-types $\Sigma(x),\Pi(x)$, $\Sigma \cdot \Pi(x)$ is the following partial type:

-\end{notation} Note that $G(F)$ acts on the $G$-formulas and $G$-types as well via the following: $g\cdot \varphi(x)$ is defined to be $(x=g)\cdot \varphi$.
-The set it defines is the same as the set obtained by multiplying $g$ the set defined by $\varphi(x)$.
+\end{Def} Note that $G(F)$ acts on the $G$-formulas and $G$-types as well via the following: $g\cdot \varphi(x)$ is defined to be $(x=g)\cdot \varphi$.
+The set it defines is the same as the set obtained by multiplying $g$ by the set defined by $\varphi(x)$.
 The action on $G$-types is defined similarly.

 \begin{Def} Let $\Sigma(x)$ be a partial $G$-type over a small set $A$.
 We define $\Stab(\Sigma)$ to be